railroadmedia/railcontent/README.md

 Also under each brand - as a sibling to the "*restrictions*" array - are the rules for each "*content-type*".
 The key for each content-type **must** be the same as the content-type used in the application.
-Each content-type's rules has five components:
+Each content-type's rules has two required components, and can have an additional optional component:

 1. fields
 2. data
 3. number_of_children (optional)

-If a content-type exists in these rules, then validation will run on as described above.
+If a content-type exists in these rules, then validation will run as described above.
 If the content-type is not represented in the rules, the validation rules will not protect that content type according to the rules.

 *(There is not currently a way to provide custom "restrictions" for a select content-type.
 See the "todo.md" file for